- Set up an SSH connection (Windows)

 Click on "Generate" and move the mouse cursor within the red frame until the progress bar completes.
 This will randomly generate a key.

-You can view the public key again in future by loading the .ppk file into Putty Key Generator..
+You can view the public key again in the future by loading the “.ppk” file into Putty Key Generator.

-With "origin" selected in the remote column, assign the SSH path to the URL field, and assign the ppk file path that we have just saved to the Putty Key field.
-Click "Add New/Save".
+With “origin” selected in the remote column, add the SSH path to the URL field, and add the “.ppk” file path that we have just saved to the Putty Key field.
+Click “Add New/Save.”
 Now, the origin remote that is associated with the SSH URL path will be added to the list of remote in this repository.
-Click "OK" to complete.
+Click “OK” to complete.

 Open terminal under application/utility and execute the following command.